 More than half of American adults ages 18 and older currently live with a diagnosable mental health condition in a given year.
 Today, over 47 million Americans (19%) are experiencing some type of mental illness, 4.55% being severe.

-Mental health statistics alone, show not only the harsh realities and prevalence of these disorders but also the biases it places in people’s heads.
-This is often the main reason why an individual’s accessibility to health care becomes more difficult, as well as, hindering their ability to receive the treatment they need to recover and achieve long-term wellness.
+Mental health statistics alone show not only the harsh realities and prevalence of these disorders but also the biases that these disorders often have in people’s heads.
+This is often the reason why an individual’s accessibility to health care becomes more difficult.
+This is also often the reason why an individual’s accessibility to health care hinders his or her ability to receive the treatment that he or she needs to recover and achieve long-term wellness.

 You may be wondering, but, if the subject of mental health is so prevalent, and the access to care is more accessible, then why do relatively few people seek help?

 According to the World Health Organization (WHO), people with a confirmed mental illness never seek treatment or believe they are unable to receive the proper treatment that they need to manage their condition, due to various circumstances, such as the ones below.

-Finances are one of the top reasons why people don’t seek treatment for their mental health issues.
+Finances are one of the top reasons why people don’t seek treatment for their mental health disorders.
 A study found that individuals with depression and anxiety were three times more likely to be in debt and also attempt suicide.

 Although most insurance companies cover the cost of treatment for mental illness to some degree, not everyone has the means or the best insurance policy.
 Mental Health America’s statistics for mental illness show that 5.3 million adults in the United States with mental illness are uninsured.
 This stops 24.6 million (56%) people from receiving any mental health care.

-There are a lot of things seen in the media (movies and TV) regarding the portrayal of mental illness and what a facility is like.
+There are a lot of things seen in the media (movies and TV) regarding the portrayal of mental illness and what a mental healthcare facility is like.
 But, as they say, don’t always believe what you see.

-A reason why people don’t seek treatment for mental illness is that they are either scared, don’t know what to expect, or a little bit of both.
-Regardless of treatment is done at a facility or virtually, individuals who haven’t been able to or who may have not thought of seeking care for their mental health issues, are now getting the opportunity to put themselves on the right path to bettering their overall health.
+Especially this year, with the COVID-19 pandemic, virtual mental health care services (telehealth) are keeping the demand for mental health treatment in full effect!
+The need for mental health support appears to be growing as patients are confronting stress, anxiety, depression, and social isolation.
+Regardless of if mental health treatment is done at a facility or virtually, individuals who haven’t been able to commute to receive mental health treatment or who may have just not thought of seeking care for their mental health issues are now getting the opportunity to put themselves on the right path to bettering their overall health.

 At Montare Behavioral Health, we have a comprehensive process to help us to reach an accurate mental health diagnosis.
 Our team starts by giving people a psychological evaluation, where they will answer a series of questions about their thoughts, feelings, and behaviors.